 William H. Coleman, MD, PhD, is one of the pioneers in primary care endoscopy.
 He has 25 years of gastrointestinal endoscopy experience, and, for 15 years, he served as the director of the endoscopy laboratory at Highlands Medical Center, Scottsboro Alabama.
 He taught the first endoscopy course offered by the AAFP 20 years ago.
 He lectures nationally on gastrointestinal topics and has taught family medicine residents endoscopy for the past 20 years.
 He is currently the Director of the Office for Family Health Education and Research at the Huntsville Regional Medical Campus of the University of Alabama in Birmingham (UASOMH).
 He has served as board chair and president of the 94,000 member American Academy of Family Physicians (AAFP) and president of the academy's foundation (AAFPF).

 Aaron Sinclair, MD, FAAFP, (Wichita, KS) attended medical school at the University of Kansas School of Medicine.
 He completed his residency at Via Christi Family Medicine in Wichita, KS.
 Currently he is an Assistant Professor with the University of Kansas School of Medicine - Wichita, Department of Family and Community Medicine where he has served on the faculty at Wesley Family Medicine Residency Program since 2012.
-His areas of focus are endoscopy, didactics, and obstetrics.
-He has served as an AAPCE Board of Director since 2014.
+His areas of focus are endoscopy, didactics, and hospital medicine.
+He has served on the AAPCE Board of Director since 2014.
+He lives in Wichita, KS with his wife and seven kids.

 Past President -